misko321/distributed-monitor/README.md

 ### TODOS

-TODO: I had some problems with a standard installation of MPI.
+1. TODO: I had some problems with a standard installation of MPI.
 Using default *mpic++* and *mpirun* some errors were thrown during runtime.
 So currently, I use manually installed binaries in *bin/* directory which is not included.
 Need to fix it later.

+2. TODO: Use size-fixed types in Packet class to prevent errors resulting from different size of types on different machines (e.g *long* might use 4 bytes on machine A and 8 bytes on machine B).